Board of Certification Scholarship Endowments

 Guidelines for Establishing New Endowments

-- If the endowment is not fully funded by five years from the date of contract execution, the Board of Directors, in consultation with the Donor(s) (if possible) or with the NATA Foundation Director, will direct the use of this gift in the best interest of the NATA Foundation and in a manner as close as possible to the original intent of the Donor(s) as expressed in the Gift Agreement.
+- For Endowed programs established prior to February 2018, if not fully funded by five years from the date of contract execution, the Board of Directors, in consultation with the Donor(s) (if possible) or with the NATA Foundation Director, will direct the use of this gift in the best interest of the NATA Foundation and in a manner as close as possible to the original intent of the Donor(s) as expressed in the Gift Agreement.